5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 	**NOTE**: In fact, you could leave the Device Property, Kernel Patch and boot-arg enabled for macOS Catalina and Big Sur/Monterey altogether, since the patch only is applied to Catalina and the boot-arg takes care of picking the correct Ethernet Driver in Big Sur/Monterey.
 But I think it's cleaner to just enable what's necessary for each OS unless you run a multiboot setup with both Catalina and Big Sur.
 Then it's probably easier to leave the Device Property, the Kernel Patch and boot-arg enabled.
 See this discussion for more insight: https://github.com/dortania/bugtracker/issues/213

 5. Create SMBIOS infos for `iMac20,2` to the config.plist and save it.
-6. Copy the EFI Folder to a FAT32 formated USB Stick
+6. Copy the EFI Folder to a FAT32 formatted USB Stick
 7. Reboot from USB Stick
 8. Perform an NVRAM Reset
 9. Boot macOS